The Sabbath Commandment

 We refrain from certain tasks, pursuits, and topics of conversation, not to win favor with God.
 He refrains from these things in order that he may spend his time and thoughts on things that will increase his understanding of God and His goodness.
 True Sabbath keeping will increase our ability to serve Him and our fellow men more successfully.
-Whatever we do must come from our faith-relationship with Jesus (Romans 14:23).
+Whatever we do must come from our love-relationship with Jesus (Romans 14:23).